Dog Eye Discharge Causes and Treatments

 If you noticed gunk or eye discharge in your dog's eye and found yourself Googling, "My dog's eye is goopy" you're not alone.

-If you’re reading while eating, here’s your warning: we’re about to get into the sometimes icky details about the causes of eye discharge.
-Read on for more—plus five care tips you need.
+Warning: If you’re reading while eating, we are about to get into some icky and unpleasant details about the main causes of eye discharge.
+Read on for more information, plus additional care tips you may need.

 dog eye gunk

-What Does Normal Dog Eye Discharge Look Like?
+What Should Normal Dog Eye "Gunk" Look Like?

 Also Read - Healthy Pups Inside and Out: Proper Nutrition